FlixFix/smart-coffee/README.md

 * Remove the web socket between frontend and backend and let the frontend directly communicate with the MQTT broker

 I am happy for any contributions and critics!

+# ☕️ License
+All the files and source code included in this repository, is distributed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+See the [license file](COPYING) to read the complete license text.